victorlapin/BTCantinaMissions/README.md

 - **Salvage highlight**: collect-type job targets get a cyan outline on the salvage screen — making it obvious what to pick up.
 Works on initial salvage and on items added after CustomSalvage disassembly (full mech → parts).
-  With `MechLabHighlight: true` the same outline appears in the **MechLab and stores** — a visual reminder not to sell or install items the cantina wants.
+  With `MechLabHighlight: true` the same outline appears in the **MechLab** — a visual reminder not to sell or install items the cantina wants.

 ## Settings (`settings.json`)